edsonportosilva/OptiCommPy/README.rst

    -  *Several NxN MIMO adaptive equalization algorithms*.
    -  *Carrier phase recovery algorithms.*

+-  Functions to implement forward error correction (FEC) encoders and decoders.
--  For most of the cases, `Numba <https://numba.pydata.org/>`__ is used to speed up the core DSP functions.
+-  For most of the cases, `Numba <https://numba.pydata.org/>`__ is used to speed up the DSP and the FEC functions.
 -  Evaluate transmission performance with metrics such as:

    -  *Bit-error-rate* (BER).